Europe 5 – A Roma

 The family all safely put to bed, I snuck out again for a walk.
 It’s Saturday, so the campo was pumping, and so was the south bank of the Tiber for quite some distance.
 I made it all the way down to the Ponte Sublicio and back along the north bank to Campo de’ Fiori at midnight.
 An interesting detour through the Jewish quarter, full of kosher restaurants and tables of families out late.

-5 thoughts on “Europe 5 – A Roma
+5 responses to “Europe 5 – A Roma ”

 Thanks, Seals.
 Any tips for Paris or Berlin would still be in time, and enthusiastically received.